prim011/CPP-Examples/hmac/README.md

 	hmac.hash("This is the Key", "This is the message", digest);

 In this experiment we have used our own definition using `rand()` and `srand()`, for the key generation and for the HMAC we use two different implemetation:
-- Internally generate
+- Internally generated
-- Coming externally from a dedicated library
+- Coming externally from a public library

-to witch between the two implemetation in the `CMakeList.txt` file toggle the STD_HMAC option to switch from one to the other (default is the external option).
+to switch between the two implemetation in the `CMakeList.txt` file toggle the `STD_HMAC` option to switch from one to the other (default is the external option).

 ## The use of the Binary tree and the Linked list in a template format